How To Make Your Growing SaaS Company Customer-Centric

 5. Track Your Metrics for Sales Success

-In order to focus your development, marketing, and sales on customer-centric goals, it's important to track and monitor your analytics.
+In order to focus your development, marketing, and sales on customer-centric goals, it's important to track and monitor your analytics to celebrate your sales growth or alert the team to any gaps they might not be seeing.
 Develop metrics for success in customer service, and monitor the progress regularly.
 If something isn’t working, change it up.
 You can also track metrics for sales processes and sales pipelines in HubSpot, to make sure customers aren’t falling through the cracks.
-The metrics also offer insight into your sales team’s performance, and can identify areas where consistency is lacking.
+The metrics also offer insight into your sales team’s performance, and can identify areas where consistency is lacking, or potentially identify opportunities to scale.

 Energize Your Team by Promoting a Customer Focus